ErwanQuintin/STONKS/README.md

 3. **StudyMasterSources.py**, which is used for data mining in the archival catalog.
 4. **api.py** is the API for the RapidXMM software, used for computation of XMM-Newton upper limits (Ruiz et al. 2021)

+Further documentation is available in STONKS_Documentation.pdf if needed.

 This software was developed as part of the XMM2ATHENA project.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement n°101004168, the XMM2ATHENA project.